Broker vs Consultant: Franchise Broker vs Franchise Consultant Explained.

 Share this article:

 Shopping franchise brands can feel like drinking from a firehose.
 You’ll see dozens of concepts, piles of FDDs, and more opinions than time.
-That’s why many buyers ask for help.
-But when it’s franchise consultant vs broker, who should you hire?
+That’s why many buyers look for help.
+But when it comes to Broker vs Consultant, who should you hire?

-A franchise consultant is a strategy-first advisor who helps you clarify goals, compare categories, and pressure-test plans (often paid by the candidate).
-A franchise broker curates brands, manages introductions, and guides you through discovery (typically paid by the franchisor).
-Many buyers benefit from both—with clear roles and disclosed compensation.
+A franchise consultant is usually a strategy-first advisor who helps you clarify goals, compare categories, and pressure-test plans (often paid by the candidate).
+A franchise broker typically curates brands, manages introductions, and guides you through discovery (often paid by the franchisor).
+Many potential franchisees benefit from both—when roles are clear and compensation is disclosed.

-If you want to compare options as you read, you can explore franchise opportunities
+If you want to compare options as you read, start here: Find Franchises.

-Who pays?Usually the franchisor via success fee (no out-of-pocket to candidate)Often the candidate (hourly/retainer/project).
+Who pays?Usually the franchisor via success fee (often no out-of-pocket to candidate)Often the candidate (hourly/retainer/project).
 Sometimes franchisor or disclosed dual-compensation.

-Primary focusMatch you with brands, manage intros, guide validation and discovery dayClarify goals, model budgets, review FDD with you, prep questions for franchisors & owners
+Primary focusMatch you with brands, manage intros, guide validation and discovery dayClarify goals, model budgets, review FDD questions, prep validation with franchisors & franchise owners

-Best forSpeed, structured process, a tight shortlistDepth, cross-industry comparisons, multi-unit/executive models
+Best forSpeed, structure, and a tight shortlistDepth, cross-industry comparisons, multi-unit/executive models

 Key riskPortfolio bias—great options you never seeBillable hours—scope creep without clear deliverables